Hydrofluoric Acid (HF) Alkylation: Process, Materials and Supply Chain

 |

-Given the increasing complexity of securing Low RE steels for HF alkylation units, refiners must treat metallurgy sourcing as a strategic discipline rather than a transactional purchase.
-The following measures are recommended:
+Given the increasing complexity of securing HF-N steels for alkylation service, refiners must treat metallurgy sourcing as a strategic discipline rather than a transactional purchase.
+The following measures are recommended to reduce risk and ensure compliance:

 -